Tim-Nosco/tinysh/README.md

 cargo run --bin tshl $ARCH -- listen -k key.priv -a "127.0.0.1:2000"
 ```

+Take note of the public key output by the local client, this is used in the argv of the remote.
-Then, in a new terminal, you can start the remote side:
+In a new terminal, you can start the remote side:

 ```
 # start the remote client